ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetDeviceId"></a>
 ## GetDeviceId<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the device (receiver) id.
-It is used to retrieve the unique identifier of the device.
-The method is essential for tracking and managing individual devices in a network or system.
+It is a virtual method that retrieves the unique identifier of the device.
+This identifier is used to distinguish between different devices in a network or system.

 ### Parameters